MicrosoftDocs/azure-devops-docs/docs/pipelines/process/scheduled-triggers.md

 ### I defined a schedule in the YAML file.
 But it didn't run.
 What happened?

 * Check the next few runs that Azure Pipelines has scheduled for your pipeline.
 You can find these by selecting the **Scheduled runs** action in your pipeline.
-You need to have the **Multi-stage pipelines** preview feature enabled to see this action.
 The list is filtered down to only show you the upcoming few runs over the next few days.
 If this does not meet your expectation, it is probably the case that you have mistyped your cron schedule, or you do not have the schedule defined in the correct branch.
 Read the topic above to understand how to configure schedules.
 Reevaluate your cron syntax.
 All the times for cron schedules are in UTC.

+* Make a small trivial change to your YAML file and push that update into your repository.
+If there was any problem in reading the schedules from the YAML file earlier, it should be fixed now.

 * If you have any schedules defined in the UI, then your YAML schedules are not honored.
 Ensure that you do not have any UI schedules by navigating to the editor for your pipeline and then selecting **Triggers**.